biosimulations/biosimulations/docs/concepts/conventions/simulator-interfaces.md

 ## Overview

 The BioSimulators conventions for command-line applications and Python APIs for biosimulation tools are sets of requirements for the syntax and semantics of the inputs and outputs of biosimulation software tools.
-The conventions ensure that simulation tools can be consistently executed with the same input arguments (a path to a COMBINE/OMEX archive that defines models and simulations and a path to save the outputs of the simulation experiments defined in the archive) and that the simulation tools produce consistent outputs (reports and plots at consistent paths in consistent formats).
+The conventions ensure that simulation tools can be consistently executed with the same input arguments (a path to a COMBINE/OMEX archive that defines models and simulations, and a path to save the outputs of the simulation experiments defined in the archive), and that the simulation tools produce consistent outputs (reports and plots at consistent paths in consistent formats).

 BioSimulators encourages developers to provide two interfaces for two purposes:

 - **Command-line entrypoints to Docker images:** These interfaces provide developers a wide degree of flexibility (e.g., to use different programming languages and dependencies), make it easy for BioSimulators to archive each version of each tool, and make it easy for investigators to use tools to execute COMBINE/OMEX archives.
 However, these entrypoints are not optimally efficient for all use cases, and they provide investigators limited flexibility.
-- **Python APIs:** APIs provide investigators additional flexibility, such as to develop higher-performance simulation services or co-simulate models using multiple tools.
-However, for optimal efficiency, these APIs require developers to use a specific programming language.
-In addition, these APIs require developers to package their tools for easy installation or provide straightforward installation instructions.
+- **Python APIs:** APIs provide investigators additional flexibility, such as to develop higher-performance simulation services or to co-simulate models using multiple tools.
+However, for optimal efficiency, these APIs require developers to use a specific programming language and to package their tools for easy installation or provide straightforward installation instructions.
 Furthermore, these APIs are typically more complex for investigators to install and use.

 In most cases, we recommend that developers create BioSimulators-compliant interfaces in three steps: